stan-dev/math/doxygen/README.md

 Contributing
 ------------

-We love contributions from everyone in the form of good discussion, issues, and pull requests.
+We love contributions from everyone in the form of good discussions, issues, and pull requests.
-If you are interested in contributing to Stan math please check the Contributor Guide at [mc-stan.org/math](https://mc-stan.org/math/).
+If you are interested in contributing to Stan Math please check the Contributor Guide at [mc-stan.org/math](https://mc-stan.org/math/).

 Installation
 ------------